codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 That word, `function`, is actually a typing mistake made by one of the first programmers of the world.
 The original name of this type was `action` before the mistake has occurred in documentation and spread over the earth.
-Somewhere down the line, people started thinking that the type is somewhat related to mathematics and use it the mathematical way.
+Somewhere down the line, people started thinking the type is somewhat related to mathematics and use it the mathematical way.
 Let's scroll up the calendar a bit and talk about it in term of `action`. :D